Sanitary and Phytosanitary & Veterinary regulation

 Consignments of plant protection and plant nutrition products being imported must be accompanied by the producer’s basic certificate, and they must be entered in the relevant register in the Republic of Serbia.
 Such consignments may not be cleared before inspection procedure is completed and approval of the phytosanitary inspector is obtained.

-If the importing country requires a phytosanitary certificate for consignments of plants, plant products and prescribed objects being exported, the phytosanitary inspector is to inspect the consignment for the purpose of issuing a phytocertificate.
+If the importing economy requires a phytosanitary certificate for consignments of plants, plant products and prescribed objects being exported, the phytosanitary inspector is to inspect the consignment for the purpose of issuing a phytocertificate.
 The exporter must submit an application for issuing phytocertificate to the Ministry of Agriculture, Trade, Forestry and Water Management 24 hours prior to loading at the latest.

 Consignments of plants, plant products and prescribed objects that are in transit are not subject to phytosanitary inspection, provided they are packaged in such a way so as to prevent the spreading of harmful organisms, and unless they are unloaded, divided, combined with other consignments or re-packaged in the territory of the Republic of Serbia.
 In that case, the customs authority is to report the consignment for inspection to the relevant phytosanitary inspector.